College Football Playoff National Championship: Game results

-Future games

 Appearances by team

-Championship round, updated through the January 2023 edition (9 games, 18 total appearances).

-Semifinals, updated through the January 2023 edition (18 games, 36 total appearances).
+Updated through the January 2025 edition (11 games, 22 total appearances).

 Appearances by conference

-Updated through the January 2023 edition (9 games, 18 total appearances).
+Updated through the January 2025 edition (11 games, 22 total appearances).

 Coaches

 The following coaches led their teams to the National Championship final.
-Including the January 2022 game, Nick Saban has reached the final the most times, six, with a 3–3 record.
+Nick Saban has reached the final the most times, six, with a 3–3 record.

 Appearances by coach

 MVPs

 An offensive MVP and defensive MVP are named for each final.